meta-introspector/guixie/README.md

-The idea is that running versions of it create new versions and those results are aggregated in a p2p netowork that validates results with zkps and allows for resuable binary results.
+The idea is that running versions of it create new versions and those results are aggregated in a p2p network that validates results with zkps and allows for resuable binary results.